-But it definitely IS a way to raise your posts in Facebook feeds of your existing followers — which has become kinda pain in the butt too.
+Is there any use in running such a contest then?
+Well, it will definitely NOT be that effective, as an Instagram campaign would.
+But it definitely IS a way to raise your posts in Facebook feeds of your existing followers — which has become kinda a pain in the butt, too.

-So, if you want your posts at least to APPEAR in the news feeds, do them super-engaging (newsworthy, funny, provocative, viral, you name it) or run contests.
+So, if you want your posts at least to APPEAR in the news feeds, make them super-engaging (newsworthy, funny, provocative, viral, you name it) or run contests.
 If you decide to, this article features a couple of free tools to pick a winner.

 User-Generated Content is a great way to sell on social networks for a number of reasons:

 - Your brand actually reaches the Facebook audience of the content participants — for free.

 - You’re getting the social media content (photos and videos) demonstrating your product in use — that’s what “refined” product photos of your store may lack.

 - Rarely do people simply post photos — normally Facebook users also add a caption, describing their shopping experience — that’s exactly what you want.